--The Chinese Historical Review
+-The Chinese Historical Review, The Chinese Historical Review

 "This pioneering work is a well-crafted narrative which shows the extensive local effects of central court decisions.
 Most important, it demonstrates clearly the fundamental importance of military institutions and policies for the formation of the empire."

 "An excellent contribution to the field of Qing history.
 This is regional history at its best.
 Dai's study both engages and transcends local concerns, showing how regional histories are directly affected by national and international considerations."

 "This excellent narrative proves that the dynamic process of imperial strategy exhibited on the Sichuan frontier and Tibet during the early Qing is critical to understanding the history of Qing as a whole, making this book an essential reading for all specialists."